microsoft/CCF/doc/generated/config.rst

 ``network``
 -----------

+This section includes configuration for the interfaces a node listens on (for both client and node-to-node communications).

 ``node_to_node_interface``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+Address (host:port) to listen on for incoming node-to-node connections (e.g. internal consensus messages).

 - ``bind_address``: Local address the node binds to and listens on.

 ``rpc_interfaces``
 ~~~~~~~~~~~~~~~~~~

+Interfaces to listen on for incoming client TLS connections, as a dictionnary from unique interface name to RPC interface information.

 - ``bind_address``: Local address the node binds to and listens on.